EVULBAD/History-Helper/README.md

 # Overview
 History Helper is a tool designed to assist with generating patient histories based on old records.
-It takes existing historical data for returning patients and creates fresh, customized histories for use in medical, administrative, or other settings.
-This tool helps streamline the process of updating patient records while maintaining a personalized touch.
+It takes existing historical data for returning patients and creates fresh, customized histories for use in Animal Medical Center of Seattle's dentistry department, streamlining the process of updating patient records while the preferred formatting.

 # Features
 - **Data-Driven History Generation.** Utilizes old patient histories to create new, relevant entries for returning patients.